Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 The Compounding Equation

-Incapable Operator + Complex Technology + Larger Scale + Broken Infrastructure + Impaired Waters + Corporate Pattern = Predictable Disaster
+Operator w/History of Violations + Complex Technology + Larger Scale + Broken Infrastructure + Impaired Waters + Corporate Pattern = Predictable Disaster

 These factors multiply, not add.
-An operator who can't maintain simple technology should not be entrusted with advanced technology at 80% larger scale, discharging into an impaired river, with unresolved collection problems, backed by a company whose own engineer describes "a very, very bad situation."
-This is the mathematical consequence of observed performance projected onto increased complexity and scale.
+An operator who can't maintain simple technology should not be entrusted with advanced technology at 80% larger scale, discharging into an impaired river, with unresolved collection problems, backed by a company with a history of reported issues across multiple states.

 Section 14